 Dr. Brisson lives in Charleston with his wife Scotty and his three young children.
 When he is not spending time with his family, Dr. Brisson enjoys playing golf and fishing.

-Click here to listen to Dr. Brisson talk on kidney stones.
+Click here to listen to Dr. Brisson discussing kidney stones.

-Click here to listen to Dr. Ted Brisson talk about robotic surgery for prostate cancer.
+Click here to listen to Dr. Brisson discussing robotic surgery for prostate cancer.

-Click here to hear Dr. Ted Brisson talk about robotic surgery for kidney cancer.
+Click here to listen to Dr. Brisson discussing robotic surgery for kidney cancer.

 Drs.
 Ploch, Goulding and Brisson share a casual moment in the operating room.